blastZ/pkg-universe/packages/pkgx/README.md

-# Package Executor
+# Pkgx

-Package executor is a tool to execute a command in a package based monorepo.
+Pkgx is a zero configuration tool for the monorepo.
+It support build, test, serve and more.

 ## License